single-spa/single-spa-angular/README.md

 - `bootstrapFunction`: (required) A function that returns a promise that resolves with a resolved Angular module that is bootstrapped.
 Usually, your implementation will look like this: `bootstrapFunction: () => platformBrowserDynamic().bootstrapModule()`.
 - `template`: (required) An html string that will be put into the DOM Element returned by `domElementGetter`.
 This template can be anything, but it is recommended that you keeping it simple by making it only one Angular component.
 For example, `<my-component />` is recommended, but `<div><my-component /><span>Hello</span><another-component /></div>` is allowed.
 Note that `innerHTML` is used to put the template onto the DOM.
 - `Router`: (optional) The angular router class.
-This is required when you are using `@angular/router` and must be used in conjunction with the `ApplicationRef` option.
+This is required when you are using `@angular/router`.
-- `ApplicationRef`: (optional) The angular application ref interface.
-This is required when you are using `@angular/router` and must be used in conjunction with the `Router` option.
+- `AnimationModule`: (optional) The animation module class.
+This is required when you are using BrowserAnimationsModule.
+  Example way to import this: `import { eAnimationEngine as AnimationModule } from '@angular/animations/browser';`.
+  See [Issue 48](https://github.com/CanopyTax/single-spa-angular/issues/48) for more details.
 - `domElementGetter`: (optional) A function that takes in no arguments and returns a DOMElement.
 This dom element is where the Angular application will be bootstrapped, mounted, and unmounted.
     Note that this opt can only be omitted when domElementGetter is passed in as a [custom prop](https://github.com/CanopyTax/single-spa/blob/master/docs/applications.md#custom-props).
 So you must either do `singleSpaReact({..., domElementGetter: function() {return ...}})` or do `singleSpa.registerApplication(name, app, activityFn, {domElementGetter: function() {...}})`